Your website says a lot about your business.

 2. High Bounce Rates From Google Search

 A bounce rate is the percentage of visitors that enter your website only to hit the back button and “bounce” back to Google search.
-This is a normally a strong indication that your page is mismatched with your visitor’s intent.
+This is normally a strong indication that your page is mismatched with your visitor’s intent.
 Broken or missing pages (404) can also cause this issue.

 A typical bounce rate can range between 20-60%, but this generally depends on your industry and type of website.